riad-azz/facebook-sponsor-blocker/README.md

 If you are tired of seeing sponsored and suggested posts on Facebook that clutter your news feed and distract you from your friends' updates, you might want to try this firefox extension.
 It is a simple and effective tool that blocks and removes any posts that are marked as sponsored or suggested by Facebook.
 This way, you can enjoy a cleaner and more personalized Facebook experience without any unwanted ads or recommendations.

+Note : Facebook keep trying to patch such exntensions.
+So feel free to report any problems in case it stops working.

+Don't forget to hit the :star:, If you like this repo

 ## Features

 - Remove sponsored posts